xcore/sw_motor_control/doc/dsc-quickstart.rst

 ------------------------
   Selecting Ethernet or CAN control
     By default the software is set up to be controlled by the buttons around the LCD, and also by the ethernet interface.

-    If CAN is a preferred choice of control, and an appropriate CAN interface is available (CANUSB T980), then the file **app_basic_bldc/src/main.xc can be modified**.
+    If a CAN bus is the preferred choice of control, and an appropriate CAN interface is available (CANUSB T980), then the file **app_basic_bldc/src/main.xc** can be modified.
 At the top of the file are two pre-processor directives that allow the selection of ethernet or CAN.

   Changing the TCP/IP address